BIsHetAntwoord/Squamigera/README.md

 ![unsorted](/res/unsorted.png)

-Now once squamigera starts running, it will start sorting your pixels with a randomized algorithm, which gives us the visually pleasing result:
+Now once squamigera starts running, it will start sorting your pixels with a given algorithm, for example, for the random swap sorting algorithm we might get the following:

 ![progress](/res/progress.png)